erkaiyublog/erkaiyublog.github.io/_posts/2025-05-20-linux-commandline-tips.md

     * ```git checkout -- object``` to checkout file.

 # Gdb
+* See https://sourceware.org/gdb/current/onlinedocs/gdb.html/ for a super detailed doc.
 * ```-x <filename>``` takes the gdb script and runs it in gdb.
 * ```l``` lists 10 lines of source code around the current program counter.
     * ```l <n>``` lists 10 lines of source code around line n in the current source file.